 Average 5k time: Based on the average runner’s mile speed, we can calculate that the average 5k – or 3 mile – time is in the range of 26 – 36 minutes.

-However, that average time is highly dependent on both age and sex: scroll down for our table of average 5k times broken down by age group and gender.
+However, average pace, and therefore average 5k time, is highly dependent on both age and sex: scroll down for our table of average 5k times broken down by age groups and gender.

 If you are walking the 5k, it will take about 45 minutes.